speedie1337/spmenu/README.md

 spmenu is a simple X11 and Wayland menu application which takes standard input, parses it, lets the user choose an option and sends the selected option to standard output.

-In addition to this, it also serves as a run launcher through the included shell script `spmenu_run`, which handles both $PATH listing, .desktop entries and file listing.
+In addition to this, it also serves as a run launcher and desktop launcher through the included shell script `spmenu_run`, which handles both $PATH listing, .desktop entries, and file listing.

-While spmenu is based on dmenu, and is also fully compatible with dmenu, spmenu introduces many new features which can be useful in shell scripting.
+While spmenu is based on dmenu, and is also fully compatible with dmenu, spmenu introduces many new features which can be useful in shell scripting, and notably Wayland support.
 There are way too many to list, but spmenu has a [wiki](https://spmenu.speedie.site) which goes through features in more detail.

-It also serves as a dmenu replacement for Wayland users.
+spmenu also serves as a proper dmenu replacement for Wayland users, and can be themed to look identical to dmenu.

 ## Dependencies